 What is the Solution to the Lack of Diversity in Clinical Trials?

 Acclinate is the solution.
 The company serves as a bridge between communities and medical entities.
 Acclinate is able to help clinical trial sponsors save time, save money, and accelerate the time to market using a two-prong approach.
 First, #NOWINCLUDED is the growing network of minorities who are provided with education, story-telling, and ongoing conversation so that they are able to learn more about and be encouraged to participate in medical research.
 Secondly, the #NOWINCLUDED network data feeds into Acclinate’s HIPAA-compliant software platform, known as e-DICT™ (Enhanced Diversity in Clinical Trials).
 E-DICT uses predictive analytics and machine learning to identify the people who are most willing and likely to participate in clinical trials.

 Essentially, #NOWINCLUDED does the front-end work of engaging and educating the community so they are empowered to participate.
 On the back end, E-DICT connects the industry with the people who want to be included as part of the solution.

-To learn more about how Acclinate increases affective trust with communities of color so they are more likely to participate in clinical trials, start here.
+To learn more about how Acclinate increases affective trust with communities of color so they are more likely to participate in clinical trials, request a demo.